UKCloud/documentation/articles/private-cloud/prc-sco-orcl.md

 ### Important CHDC/On-premises/Alternate DC considerations

 You need to ensure that UKCloud control the physical access to the hardware in your CHDC environment.
-A Service Request via the UKCloud Portal must be raised for anyone else requiring access to the hardware, with full details of the activities they wish to carry out.
+You must raise a Service Request via the [My Calls](https://portal.ukcloud.com/support/ivanti) section of the UKCloud Portal for anyone else requiring access to the hardware, with full details of the activities they wish to carry out.
 These requests are subject to our approval.
 This is to ensure that there is no disruption to your service.

 We cannot be responsible for any service affecting issues resulting from non-escorted access.